-1. Geographical Concepts [chap.
-1]

-- a.
-Introduction to Human geography: the cultural landscape [Jan 26th] - b.
-The Five Themes of Geography I: location, connection, and region [Feb 2nd] - c.
-The Five Themes of Geography II: spatial interaction and the human-environmental interface [Feb 9th] - 2.
+- 1. Geographical Concepts [chap.
+1] - a.
+Introduction to Human geography: the cultural landscape - b.
+The Five Themes of Geography I: location, connection, and region - c.
+The Five Themes of Geography II: spatial interaction and the human-environmental interface - 2.
 The Geographer's Tools [chap.
 1 cont.] - a.
-Scale and Maps [Feb 16th] - b.
-Remote Sensing, Geographic Information, and Global Positioning Systems [Feb 23rd]
+Scale and Maps - b.
+Remote Sensing, Geographic Information, and Global Positioning Systems

-First Exam [Mar 2nd - tentative]
+First Exam]